rtmod/pmodpy/docs/task-list.md

 * Characterize the step function from `eps` to accuracy
 * Test case $p=\infty$ for relationship between tolerance `eps` and accuracy of `y`
 * Implement MFR algorithm.
+(Abandoned)
 * Implement Probabilistic interpretation of Modulus.
+(Done)
+- Replace walk- and tree-specific implementations with a general implementation that takes a minimum-object generator as an argument.

 Issues: